AdobeDocs/analytics.en/help/implement/faq.md

   </tr>
   <tr>
    <td> Which is the latest version of s_code file? </td>
-   <td> This section contains a release history for AppMeasurement libraries across web and mobile platforms.
+   <td> This section contains a release history for [!DNL AppMeasurement] libraries across web and mobile platforms.
 The latest version of each library can be downloaded in Reports &amp; Analytics &gt; Admin Tools &gt; Code Manager. <a href="https://marketing.adobe.com/resources/help/en_US/sc/appmeasurement/release/?f=c_release_notes_javascript" format="http" scope="external"> learn more </a> </td>
   </tr>
   <tr>
    <td> How do I debug s_code file? </td>